-Brit Heyworth Marling (born August 7, 1983) is an American actress, screenwriter and film producer.
+Brit Heyworth Marling (born August 7, 1982 in Chicago, Illinois) is an American actress, screenwriter and film producer.

 She graduated from Georgetown University, with a bachelor's in economics, and was offered a job with Goldman Sachs, which she turned down in favor of a career as an artist.
 After which, she moved to Los Angeles with friends Mike Cahill and Zal Batmanglij to pursue screenwriting and acting.